Research

 Lithuanian Cultural Garden in Summer 2009

 My first book, Eating Smoke: Fire in Urban America was published by Johns Hopkins University Press.
-Recently, I was interviewed about an aspect of the project in the context of an incident in Tennessee in which firefighters let a house burn because its owners had not paid the subscription for the fire service.
+A few years back, I was excited to have been interviewed about an aspect of the project in the context of an incident in Tennessee in which firefighters let a house burn because its owners had not paid the subscription for the fire service.
 The interview, by Robert Siegel, appeared on NPR’s All Things Considered, and asked me to consider the historical background of fire protection.
 I blogged about the context in stream of consciousness style over at urbanhumanist.

 Leave a Reply